Vestments controversy: Reactions of protest in 1566

 While under arrest, Crowley published three editions (including one in Emden) of A Briefe Discourse Against the Outwarde Apparel of the Popishe Church (1566).
 Patrick Collinson has called this "the earliest puritan manifesto".
 The title page quotes from Psalm 31; intriguingly, it is closest to the English of the Bishops' Bible (1568): "I have hated all those that holde of superstitious vanities".
 (See image at right.)
-Stow claims this work was a collaborative project, with all the nonconforming clergy giving their advice in writing to Crowley.
-At the same time, many other anti-vestiarian tracts were circulating in the streets and churches.
-By May, Henry Denham, the printer of A briefe Discourse, had been jailed, but the writers escaped punishment because, according to Stow, "they had friends enough to have set the whole realm together by the ears."